The Bell Jar: Synopsis

 Esther increasingly becomes depressed, and she finds herself unable to sleep.
 Teresa, her aunt's sister-in-law, instructs her to see Dr. Gordon, a psychiatrist, whom Esther mistrusts because he is attractive and does not seem to listen to her.
 He prescribes electroconvulsive therapy (ECT); she is left awake during the procedure, and left fearful of ECT in the aftermath.
 Afterward, she tells her mother that she will not go back.

 The ECT is ineffective, and Esther's mental state worsens.
-She makes several half-hearted attempts at suicide, including swimming far out to sea, then she makes a serious attempt.
+She makes several half-hearted attempts at suicide, including swimming far out to sea, and then she makes a serious attempt.
 Esther writes a note for her mother that she "will go out on a long walk", crawls into a well-hidden hole in the cellar, and swallows many of her mother's pills.
 The newspapers presume her kidnapping and death, but she is discovered alive under her house after an indeterminate amount of time.

 Esther is sent to several different mental hospitals, where she is treated poorly as she resists their cold and heavy-handed treatment methods, until Philomena Guinea, her college benefactor, supports her stay at an elite treatment center where she meets Dr. Nolan, a female therapist.
-Along with regular psychotherapy sessions, Esther is given huge amounts of insulin to produce a "reaction" (a common – and now disproven – psychiatric treatment of the time) and, though initially promised that she would avoid the treatment, again receives a schedule of ECT.
+Along with regular psychotherapy sessions, Esther is given huge amounts of insulin to produce a "reaction" (a common – and later disproven – psychiatric treatment of the time) and, though initially promised that she would avoid the treatment, again receives a schedule of ECT.
 Dr. Nolan ensures that they are properly administered.

 While there, she describes her depression as a feeling of being trapped under a bell jar, struggling for breath.
 Eventually, Esther describes the ECT as beneficial in that it has a sort of antidepressant effect; it lifts the metaphorical bell jar in which she has felt trapped and stifled.
 While there, she becomes reacquainted with Joan Gilling, who also used to date Buddy.
 The novel heavily implies that Joan is a lesbian and that she is attracted to, or interested in, Esther, who finds her strange.

 Esther tells Dr. Nolan how she envies the freedom that men have and how she, as a woman, worries about getting pregnant.
 Dr. Nolan refers her to a doctor who fits her with a diaphragm.
-Esther now feels free from her fears about the consequences of sex; free from previous pressures to get married, potentially to the wrong man.
+Esther is freed from her fears about the consequences of sex; free from previous pressures to get married, potentially to the wrong man.
 Under Dr. Nolan, Esther improves.

 Various significant events, such as having sex for the first time, being hospitalized as a result, and Joan's suicide, provide her with a new perspective.
 Esther interacts with Buddy again toward the end of the novel when he visits her to ask if it was something about him that drove women to insanity, given that he dated both Joan and Esther.
 Buddy later wonders out loud who will marry Esther now that she has been hospitalized, effectively ending their commitment to get engaged.
 Esther feels relief at having been freed from many of her previous confines.